-I had to come home and experiment with a version of my own.
+I had to experiment with a version of my own.
 I had some juicy blackberries that I needed use and lots of fresh mint and lemon balm so I wanted to incorporate that too.
 The apple cider vinegar adds a sour taste, almost like a kombucha, but you can use more mint or sweetener until it’s just the way you like it.

 You can also switch out the maple syrup for a sweetener of your choice, but I think you’ll want to add something sweet for sure.